Business rates forms and reliefs

 For occupied properties with a RV between £15,001 and £50,999 the Small Business Multiplier will be used.

 You do not have to make a fresh application if you are already in receipt of relief.
-If you have not already applied for relief and you feel you could qualify, an application form is available.
+If you have not already applied for relief an application form is available.
 Please contact us.
 Our contact details are in the contact panel on the right of this page.
 Alternatively, you can download the Small Business Rate Relief application form below:

-Supporting Small Business Relief - Spring Budget 2017 Relief Scheme
+Supporting Small Business Relief – 2024 Relief Scheme

 Transitional Relief